engr101staff/engr101matlab/_sources/statistics_and_simulation/main.rst

 ^^^^^^^^^^^^^^^^^^^^^
 .. section 6

 Engineering data is often plotted with error bars included.
 Error bars can be used to convey a range of values for each point on the plot, or uncertainty about a measured value.
-MATLAB's errorbar function will create a plot with "error bars" at each data point, like this:
+MATLAB's :code:`errorbar` function will create a plot with "error bars" at each data point, like this:

 .. figure:: img/SampleErrorPlot.png
   :width: 450